juliancodaforno/Autoencoder-VS-PCA/README.md

 This code looks at autoencoders and compare their performance with an autoencoder-based PCA model.
 For this, we will use the MNIST dataset.
 The steps and results are well labelled in the jupyther notebook

 __PART A__: Three models are built: an autoencoder-based PCA, a 2-layer and a 3-layer autoencoder.
 The training and testing of these models on the MNIST dataset is provided.
-This provides comparison of their performances through visual output as well as by ccomputing the test set recontruction error.
+This provides comparison of their performances through visual output as well as by ccomputing the test set recontruction error. <br>
 __PART B__: In this part, the code interpolates between two images in the latent space.
 This is done by first obtaining the encoded images:

 __latent1 = encoder(image1)__